electric-sql/pglite/multi-session-worker-multi-memory-design.md

 Every PostgreSQL-fork patch should document why the libc/portability layer alone was insufficient, identify the smallest fenced surface, and include a focused test.
 Review should treat growth in the fork diff and merge-conflict surface as an architectural cost, not routine implementation detail.

+### 12.14 Containerized tooling policy

+All tooling used to build, transform, stamp, inspect, or package the Wasm artifacts must live inside the same Docker builder used for the PGlite Wasm build.
+A developer machine or CI runner should not need a separately installed Emscripten, LLVM, Binaryen, WABT, PostgreSQL build tool, or custom transformer.

+The pinned builder image must contain and version:

+- Emscripten/LLVM, `wasm-ld`, Binaryen, and any WABT utilities;
+- the PGlite Binaryen multi-memory transformer and optional LLVM analysis pass;
+- fixture generators, ABI validators, opcode inventories, artifact stampers, reducers, and debug/source-map tools;
+- dependency and statically linked extension build tooling;
+- scripts that build the exact-revision host regression drivers or their distributable test artifacts;
+- manifest generation recording every relevant input and tool version.

+Repository commands may use thin host wrappers to invoke Docker, mount source/cache/output directories, and run the resulting artifacts.
+Runtime and platform tests may execute Node, browsers, or native clients on the target host when that environment is the subject of the test, but they must consume container-produced artifacts and must not relink, rewrite, restamp, or otherwise create a second implicit Wasm build path.

+The container build must be reproducible from a documented image definition, work in CI without developer-global tools, and emit enough version/hash metadata to reconstruct an artifact.
+Tooling changes are changes to the builder image and manifest, not undocumented workstation setup instructions.

 ## 13. PostgreSQL shared-memory integration

 ### 13.1 Current PGlite baseline